DLR-SC/analysis-dlr-se-waws/README.md

     - `env\Scripts\activate.bat`
     - `pip install -r requirements.txt`

+> Currently, there is a bug when activating a virtual environment on Windows operating
+> systems.
+Please adapt your env\Scripts\activate.bat as suggested in the bug report
+> until the problem is fixed.

 ### Run the Jupyter notebook
 - Start Jupyter: `jupyter notebook`
 - Your browser should start and you can select the analysis notebook.